beyond-labs/react-mirror/src/cursor/cursor.md

 **Tips**

-* Nodes can only be added or removed, but not edited.
-Only the `children` property will change.
 * `children` is an enum.
 You can iterate over it like an array or access nodes by ID.
 * `Map` can accept functions as keys.
 This enables `O(n)` component lookups without converting to a string.
 * You can ignore all ops before the first `root` op.